When it comes to business networking is there a professional impact of being childfree?

 Has anyone felt that not being a parent […] has impacted their business either way – I guess I’m interested more in the client side of things as in – not being a mum, clients may think I wouldn’t be able to help them with family communication issues, for example.
 Or might potential clients have looked me over because they don’t see children’s pictures in my life

-Immediately it got me thinking about mum start-up hubs, communities for mums in business and companies who help working mums return to work on a part-time basis.
+Immediately it got me thinking about the professional impact of mummy start-up hubs, communities for mums in business and companies who help working mums return to work on a part-time basis.
 I’m forever coming across these groups.
 There is so much support out there in the form of practical advice, knowledge sharing, training and networking for mums.
 It’s wonderful and on an incredible scale.

 Let’s get something clear right now.
 I’m not dissing this.
 Hats off to working mums and mummies who start their own business.
 Power to you sisters.
 What you do is amazing and I think support and encouragement to tackle the challenges of juggling parenting and business is good.
 Even though as a non-mum I can’t fully appreciate these specific challenges.
 My post is not intended to dimish the difficulties and achievements working mothers face.

 My point is – what about women without children: where do we fit in?
-Do we face our own set of challenges and discrimination professionally?
+Do we face our own set of challenges and discrimination professionally when it comes to support, networking and professional impact?
 And if so, where is our specific help, business network or ready-made market to tap into?
 Do we have the same opportunities or is there, in fact, a reverse prejudice when it comes to free mentoring, start-up loans and training for instance?

 What about childfree women who have taken a career break for health or personal reasons or even because they simply fancied time off?
-There is no agency or back to work scheme for such women as far as I am aware.
-Are they seen as less deserving and especially if they’re over 35 and looking for a career change?
-Age is an issue here and it effects all women.
+There is no agency or back to work scheme for such women as far as I am aware, but there are loads aimed at mums returning to work.
+Are childfree women seen as less deserving and especially if they’re over 35 and looking for a career change?
+Age is an issue here of course, and it effects all women.
 OK, of course, non-mums can apply for positions advertised for part-time and flexible work, but then we could ask: are their CVs and indeed their desire to work this way given equal weighting?
 I suspect charges of self-indulgence and idleness.

 I then started to ponder what would happen if I contacted a mumtrepreneur club and ask them if I could access all the resources?
 If they were nice they’d probably let me, although they might think I was a little weird.
 Or worse, they might feel sorry for me.
 On the other hand, what if I started a business club that was aimed at women of all ages, backgrounds and levels of experience helping them get into work and further their careers, but you could not join if you had children?
 What if I gave an outstanding business achievement award or funding specifically for a non-mum.
 Imagine the hullabaloo!
 I am sort of joking here, but I am sort of not.